- 1 Overview

 Changeling blood influences the character of the one who possesses it.
 Not every changeling expresses these effects to the same degree, but characters who demonstrate these roleplaying trappings possess stronger lineage than those who do not.

-- Changelings may degenerate into madness.
-Some changelings become increasingly arrogant to the point of egomania.
+Some changelings become increasingly arrogant, potentially to the point where it dominates their behaviour.
 They treat others as if they are lesser creatures.
 They believe themselves to be stronger or wiser than they actually are, and brush aside anything that disagrees with that.
 They expect others to give them respect or obey them without earning that respect or obedience.
 They can become so blunt that they offend anyone they speak to, assuming that others will listen to what they say automatically just because of who and what they are.

 Although changelings are still mortals, they tend to be healthy and live a little longer than their neighbours (assuming they avoid accidents or malice).
+The oldest recorded changeling was 149 years old, but this was an exception rather than the rule.
+Even barring unnatural causes, few changelings live to see their 120th birthday.
 Changelings tend to remain vital and spry and keep their wits until the end of their life.

 Changeling blood tends to exaggerate the traits of the individual.
 A delicate noble flower will be more delicate, more lithe, more subtle.
 The coarse labourer or warrior will be more solid. more muscular, more physical.
 The lineage can lie dormant in the blood for a generation or two, then rear its head without warning.
 Some human families have a history of producing changeling children, and if both parents are from such families, the likelihood increases.

-Some changelings talk of spending time in the Realm of Summer as prisoners, guests or even consorts of Eternals.
-Over the course of the timeless days spent in the Realm, humans may be slowly transformed into changelings.
-There is a suspicion in some quarters that the food and drink of the Eternals of Summer is responsible for this change, though it is likely due to the nature of the realm itself rather than any specific element of it.
+Some changelings talk of spending time in chambers attached to the Summer realm as prisoners or guests.
+Over the course of the timeless days spent in the chamber, humans may be slowly transformed into changelings.
+There is a suspicion in some quarters that the food and drink of the eternals of Summer is responsible for this change, though it is likely due to the nature of the realm itself rather than any specific element of it.

 - The unveiled of Highguard include a fair few changelings, who cut off their ear tips, horns and manes to publicly demonstrate that they have renounced their heritage.